stevenxchung/Algorithms-Part-II/Week 04/week-04-notes.md

     * Performance guarantee: *log(N)* **characters** accessed
     * Supports character-based operations
 * **Bottom line** - you can get at anything by examining 50-100 bits

+## Week 4: Substring Search

+> In this lecture we consider algorithms for searching for a substring in a piece of text.
+We begin with a brute-force algorithm, whose running time is quadratic in the worst case.
+Next, we consider the ingenious Knuth–Morris–Pratt algorithm whose running time is guaranteed to be linear in the worst case.
+Then, we introduce the Boyer–Moore algorithm, whose running time is sublinear on typical inputs.
+Finally, we consider the Rabin–Karp fingerprint algorithm, which uses hashing in a clever way to solve the substring search and related problems.